kutan16/2022-practice-java-ee/student-demo-api/README.md

     8. using sslsocket connection to download certificates from ssl/tls secured websites

-API
+API Specifications :

-All the relevant api specs can be accessed from [api-specs](https://github.com/kutan16/2022-practice-java-ee/blob/misc_enhancements_or_fixes_or_documentation/student-demo-api/docs/api-specs.md)
+All the relevant api specs can be accessed from [api-specs](https://github.com/kutan16/2022-practice-java-ee/blob/misc_enhancements_or_fixes_or_documentation/student-demo-api/docs)